-The Department of Social Psychology undertakes research at the interface between social psychology and consumer psychology, as well as judgment and decision making.
+The Center for Social Psychology undertakes research at the interface between social psychology and consumer psychology, as well as judgment and decision making.
 Our research approach is social-cognitive and empirical-quantitative; our interest lies in both the fundamental processes of social cognition and perception as well as applied issues, for example in consumer psychology.

 Go to details of our research.